 LEARNING FROM THE BEES CONFERENCE

-Learning from the Bees conferences are unique, bringing together natural beekeepers, scientists, philosophers, artists and writers from all over the world.
-At Dartington we aim to explore the wider ramifications of rewilding the honeybee in the context of deepening our own relations with the natural world.
+We will bring together natural beekeepers, conservationists, scientists, philosophers, and artists.
+Together we shall explore the wider ramifications of rewilding the honeybee in the context of deepening our own relations with the natural world.
 What are the spiritual imperatives of our time?
-How do we tackle our estrangement from the well-springs of our existence?
+How do we tackle our collective estrangement from the well-springs of our existence?

 Reflections from previous conferences